FUTSAFE/FUTSAFE/README.md

 # FUTSAFE ⚽🛡️

-FUTSAFE is an Android application developed to support the management, monitoring, and data analysis of the FUTSAFE injury prevention protocol for Futsal.
+FUTSAFE is an Android/iOS/PC app developed to support the management, monitoring, and data analysis of the FUTSAFE injury prevention protocol for Futsal.
 Designed as an advanced technical tool, the app facilitates on-field data collection and monitoring.

 ## 📋 Description